scooberu/terraform-google-gke-helm-vault/README.md

 # README

+A detailed accounting of the module structure can be found [in this blog post](https://www.reu.dev/blog/2021/2/4/new-terraform-module-vault-on-gke).
+An operational summary follows below.

 ## Purpose

 Vault's implementation on Kubernetes is really pretty good, but there's no offical (or even particularly high-quality) batteries-included Terraform module out there to produce a Vault Kubernetes cluster on GKE with minimal pain.
 So I decided to write one.